Pierre-D-G/Reduxstagram-Backend-API/README.md

 image_path: String, Path to image

-date_created: DateTime, When was this image created?
+date_created: DateTime, When was this image uploaded?

-date_updated: DateTime, Last time this image was updated?

 ### Table: comments